Giant drum transported on customised double wide rolltrailer bound for Australia

 We came up with a unique design involving two 40 feet rolltrailers joined together by a coupling kit system.
 The system comprises of an easy to use system, which locks two 40 feet rolltrailers side by side.
 A twin gooseneck was also developed and produced on a Höegh design, and this ensures the tugmaster has a firm hold of the rolltrailer at all times during transport.

-With its out of gauge measurements, the drum required a vessel with a wider door opening than the regular vessels, which can only accommodate cargo up to seven metres wide.
+With its out-of-gauge measurements, the drum required a vessel with a wider door opening than the regular vessels, which can only accommodate cargo up to seven metres wide.

 Iñaki Echeverria, Head of Country Spain says,